mrmelon54/ktane-solver/docs.md

 bombinfo.strikes // returns an integer

 // Batteries
-bombinfo.batteries.<battery name>  // returns an integer
+bombinfo.batteries.<battery name>  // an integer
-bombinfo.batteries.holders // returns an integer
+bombinfo.batteries.holders // an integer
-bombinfo.batteries.all // returns an integer
+bombinfo.batteries.all // an integer
 // valid battery names are "aa" and "d"

 // Indicators